Walter Stewart (general): Newburgh conspiracy

 Stewart sensed that Washington did not agree with his approach, so he turned instead to the sympathetic Horatio Gates, his former superior.
 According to historian Mark M. Boatner III, Stewart was the real mover behind the Newburgh Conspiracy.
 He warned his fellow officers that Congress planned to disband the army so that it would not have to meet their demands.
 He urged the other officers to stand together and force Congress to pay them immediately.

 Matters came to a head on March 10, 1783, with the publication of the first Newburgh Address.
 Gates' aide-de-camp John Armstrong Jr. has been credited with writing the address, which Gates approved in advance.
 Alexander Hamilton also urged the army to take action against Congress.
 A second address appeared on March 12, attempting to co-opt Washington into the conspiracy.

 Washington moved quickly to quell the impending mutiny by calling an officers' meeting on March 15.
 He also notified Congress that it needed to act soon on the army's grievances.
 At the officers' meeting Washington appealed to his audience not to carry out "any measures which, viewed in the calm light of reason, will lessen the dignity and sully the glory you have hitherto maintained."
 At the end of his speech he took out a letter to read.
 Unable to read it, he took out his spectacles and said, "Gentlemen, you must pardon me.
 I have grown gray in your service and now find myself growing blind".
 Some of his officers were reduced to tears.
 In a unanimous vote, the officers expressed confidence in Congress and repudiated the Newburgh Addresses.
 On March 22 Congress voted to adopt the compensation plan, which the officers then accepted.

 Armstrong tried to revive the plot in April but gave it up when someone revealed the plan to Washington, and Gates quietly dropped out of the conspiracy.
 Armstrong later complained that a "timid wretch" betrayed the plan "to the only man from whom he was to have kept it... the Commander in Chief", who was not to have been consulted until later.
 According to historian Robert K. Wright Jr., the "wretch" to whom Armstrong referred was either Colonel John Brooks or Walter Stewart.

 Later career and death

 In 1783, Stewart finally retired from the army later with the brevet rank of brigadier general.
-He settled in Philadelphia across the street from George and Martha Washington and became a successful businessman and major general of the state militia.
+He settled in Philadelphia across the street from George and Martha Washington and became a successful businessman and major general in the Pennsylvania Militia.
 Stewart died on June 16, 1796, in that year's deadly yellow fever epidemic and was interred in the burial ground of Old St. Paul's Episcopal Church in Philadelphia.